-It's also fairly common for expats to hire a housekeeper in China.
-Informally called ayi (Chinese for 'aunt'), they provide cleaning and housekeeping services at an affordable rate.
+It's also common for expats to hire a housekeeper in China, often called an ayi (which means "aunt" in Chinese).
+Ayis offer affordable cleaning and housekeeping services, making life more convenient.

-Expats should also note that they're required by law, as per visa requirements, to register their address at the local Public Service Bureau (PSB) as soon as they move in.
+You should also note that you're required by law, as per visa requirements, to register your address at the local Public Service Bureau (PSB) as soon as you move in.
 Hotels normally do this for guests, while those residing elsewhere must do this themselves.

 Types of accommodation in China

-Expats should be warned that a 'standard apartment' in China could be anything from a tiny, dark room with a squat toilet to a spacious apartment with internet facilities and marble floors.
+A 'standard apartment' in China could vary significantly.
+It could range from a tiny, dark room with a squat toilet to a spacious apartment with internet facilities and marble floors.
 Of course, most apartments are somewhere in between.
-As a result, potential tenants should conduct thorough market research when they first arrive to ensure that they find a place they could reasonably occupy for an extended period.
+Most apartments fall somewhere in the middle.
+To avoid surprises, take your time to research the housing market when you arrive, so you can find a place that works for you long-term.

-The most expensive real estate is usually found in the big cities – Beijing, Shanghai and Guangzhou.
-Within these, the priciest rentals include serviced luxury apartments that are often reserved for short-term rentals, and villa complexes aimed at China’s nouveau rich and foreign executives.
+Accommodation prices vary widely according to size, amenities, and location.
+The most expensive real estate is usually found in big cities like Beijing, Shanghai, and Guangzhou.
+Within these, the priciest rentals include serviced luxury apartments that are often reserved for short-term rentals and villa complexes aimed at China’s nouveau rich and foreign executives.

 Finding accommodation in China